nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/mangrove.md

 ![](/img/mangrove/heatmap_3.png)

 ## Summary
 We see that elevation and abundance can predict the presence of mangrove species diversity in the plots, except for plot 10 as indicated by the red cross in heatmap 1.
-This indicates that there might be a third factor aside from the ground elevation and species abundance which might contribute the diversity of mangrove species in those research plots.
+This indicates that there might be a third factor aside from ground elevation and species abundance which might contribute the diversity of mangrove species in those research plots.